Contributing

 Code

 Obviously, you can also contribute code.
 Before starting working on a new feature, please open an issue to discuss it with us.
 This is important to avoid duplicating work and to make sure that your contribution is in line with the project’s goals.
-A good starting point could be the roadmap for the next release:
+A good starting point could be one of the issues marked with “good first issue” or the roadmap for the next release:

-This application has three main repositories, each with its own purpose (and quirks) and its own section describing how to set up a development environment:
+This application has three main repositories, each with its own purpose (and quirks).
+The Development section covers how to set up each:

 In any case you should have a basic grasp of git and GitHub, as well as how to create pull requests.
 If you are not familiar with these concepts, please consult one of the many online resources available, such as